mbt-administrator/DemoSDK.Android/README.md

 ### Device

  Configuration of the following customizable parameters for the Melomind headset :
-- Maximum Transmission Unit (maximum size of the data sent by the headset to the SDK)
 - Notch filter*
 - Gain*
-- P300*
 - DC offset*
 - Saturation*